xp-dojo/consumer-driven-contracts/README.md

    > This is simulating the server sending back an additional JSON field.
 Have a think how you could test, if it is returning it already.

-1. In the mock server, try preventing the server from sending the `description` field back in JSON.
-Does anything break for the mobile app?

 1. Remove or comment out the `account-service` code that returns the description.
 What happens in the mobile application when you restart the service?

 1. Display the description in the mobile app. **Hint:** look in `accountSummaryView.html` and `accountListView.html`.